 The two are able to free Beast and battle both the Hobgoblin and Landon.
 Over the course of the fight Landon falls into his own experiment and mutates into a gigantic creature, but fortunately the X-Men and Spider-Man working together are able to stop him.

 I also like the way this crossover actually has a proper reason for Spider-Man and the X-Men to meet.
-They don’t just happen to randomly bump into one another Spider-Man seeks Xavier out to help him with his mutation problem and though Xavier ultimately is unable to, its rather touching at the end when Wolverine tells Spider-Man that no matter what problems he has, he and the X-Men will always be his friends who’ll make sure he doesn’t have to go through them alone.
+They don’t just happen to randomly bump into one another.
+Spider-Man seeks Xavier out to help him with his mutation problem and though Xavier ultimately is unable to help him, its rather touching at the end when Wolverine tells Spider-Man that no matter what problems he has, he and the X-Men will always be his friends who’ll make sure he doesn’t have to go through them alone.

 Finally this story also benefits from having excellent villains too.
 The Hobgoblin is voiced by Mark Hamill whilst Doctor Landon is voiced by David Warner.
 Now these two guys are excellent actors, famous for their high profile animated and live action genre roles.